 - Obtain an official transcript from the University Registrar’s office request have it sent to the CAPS Administrator at firstname.lastname@example.org.

 - Declare the major at any time—even before completing any CAPS course—yet preferably no later than February of sophomore year in order to be admitted to the optional Cornell in Washington semester the fall of junior year; space is limited applications for students declaring the major are reviews by a selection committee that will screen the applications, and a limited number of students are admitted to the major each year.

 Honors in CAPS are awarded for excellence in the major.
 Honors candidates must complete CAPS 4010 and CAPS 4020 (in the senior year), and write an honors thesis.
 (CAPS 4010 and CAPS 4020 may be used to fulfill the requirement for one CAPS elective course.)

 Prerequisites and Application

-The Honors Committee consists of a thesis advisor, and one other member of the CAPS faculty (selected by the candidate in consultation with the thesis advisor).
-The Honors Committee must be organized and reported to the CAPS Director before the honors candidate’s semester in China (fall of the senior year).
+The Honors Committee consists of a thesis advisor and one other member of the CAPS faculty (selected by the candidate in consultation with the thesis advisor).
+The Honors Committee must be organized and then reported to the CAPS Director before the honors candidate’s first semester of their senior year).

-The application must be successfully submitted and the Honors Committee formed by the end of applicant’s junior year in order for the student to be an honors candidate.
+The application must be successfully submitted, and the Honors Committee formed, by the end of the applicant’s junior year in order for the student to be an honors candidate.

 Honors Thesis Coursework